 Starting the machine I’m eventually presented with the Windows XP login screen.
 I immediately notice that the username field does not contain anything filled out from before which puzzles me.
 I figure this must’ve been done by some policy setting.
 A quick Google search takes me to HowToGeek’s nice article explaining how to prevent this.

 First thing I do after booting up is testing to log on as Administrator with blank password and other typical default passwords like ‘adminadmin’, ‘admin’, ‘qwerty’ and so on.
-You’d be surprised in how many administrators that do not change their default login credentials.In fact these types of security misconfigurations is on OWASP’s top ten quite often.
+You’d be surprised in how many administrators that do not change their default login credentials.In fact these types of security mis-configurations are featured on OWASP’s top ten quite often.

-I have no luck with the password guessing attempt, albeit I did discover a guest account which was sadly locked.
+I have no luck with the password guessing attempt, albeit I did discover a guest account, however it was locked.
 This could have potentially been a way in.

 Removing BIOS password